jazzyray/mirror-standards/trouble.md

 <a name="context_diagram"></a>
 ### Optional Context Diagram
-{optional context diagram of the service and its dependencies goes here}
+{optional context diagram of the service and its immediate dependencies goes here}
 {The included image should be published as a jpeg/png}

 Must be included if the service has any out of process dependencies.